Manage Raspberry PI GPU Memory Split

 RAM amount is one of the most precious resources for every OS.
 You have to set it carefully, because a low amount of CPU can give system instability and slowness, forcing it to use swap memory (SD storage portion used to help RAM) too often.

-On the other side, a low amount of RAM to GPU will result in desktop environments being unusable with frustrating slowness.
+On the other side, a low amount of GPU RAM will result in unusable desktop environments with frustrating slowness.

-Back to Raspberry PI, memory allocated to GPU can be set from 16MB upward.
+Back to Raspberry PI, memory allocated to the GPU can be set from 16MB upward.

 - GPU to 16MB – is a good solution for operating systems without desktop environments (Raspberry PI OS Lite).
 In this case, you don’t need graphical features because you only use a terminal console.
 It gives quite all RAM to programs which will run at full of their capability.